-&lt;sup>12 Communication from the European Commission, SEC(2005) 1658, section 16.
+&lt;sup>13 Communication from the European Commission, SEC(2005) 1658, section 16.
 See, to that effect, also Case C-169/13 Commission v Italy, paragraph 100 and Case C-378/13 Commission v Greece, paragraphs 37 and 72.

-&lt;sup>13 WHO Air quality guidelines for particulate matter, ozone, nitrogen dioxide and sulfur dioxide (2006).
+&lt;sup>14 WHO Air quality guidelines for particulate matter, ozone, nitrogen dioxide and sulfur dioxide (2006).

-- (46) Furthermore, taking into account its persistent non-compliance far beyond the established timetable, i.e. far beyond 1 January 2012, it is of vital importance for the Republic of Serbia to immediately transpose and implement the abovementioned requirements into national legislation. - (47) At the date of this Request, Article 30 of the Rulebook on Technical and Other Requirements for Liquid Fuels of Petroleum Origin still provides for an exemption for the local refinery to produce heavy fuel oil to a sulphur content up to 3.00% until 31 December 2019, which is in breach of Articles 3(1) and 5 of the Directive.
-Justification provided from the Republic of Serbia that such exemption applies only in a limited time and is need because of the modernisation of the refinery, was already rejected by the Ministerial Council in Decision 2016/04/MC-EnC. - (48) Finally, the Communication by the European Commission on Article 7 TEU from 2003 upon which Article 92 of the Treaty was modelled suggests that, as in the European Union, the Ministerial Council of the Energy Community disposes of a discretionary power to determine that there is a serious and persistent breach. - (49) In this respect the Secretariat recalls that it was invited by the Ministerial Council in Decision 2016/04/MC-EnC to initiate a procedure under Article 92 of the Treaty if the breaches have not been rectified immediately.
+- sulphur dioxide, which is in breach of Articles 3(1) and 4(1) of the Directive.
+Justification provided from Ukraine that such exemption applies only in a limited time was already rejected by the Ministerial Council in Decision 2016/05/MC-EnC. - (48) Finally, the Communication by the European Commission on Article 7 TEU from 2003 upon which Article 92 of the Treaty was modelled suggests that, as in the European Union, the Ministerial Council of the Energy Community disposes of a discretionary power to determine that there is a serious and persistent breach. - (49) In this respect the Secretariat recalls that it was invited by the Ministerial Council in Decision 2016/05/MC-EnC to initiate a procedure under Article 92 of the Treaty if the breaches have not been rectified immediately.
 This presupposes as well the existence of a serious (and persistent) breach.